 Christmas is supposed to be fun.
 Families getting together, exchanging gifts, sharing laughs, and eating way too much…good times.
 If you’re struggling to make ends meet though, Christmas can be incredibly stressful.
 You’re supposed to decorate your house, host elaborate dinners, buy gifts for friends, family, co-workers, neighbours, and basically everyone you’ve ever met.
 It’s a lot!
 I get it, I used to be a broke college student and didn’t have much left in the bank to cope with Christmas.
 And I was lucky, I only had a small family to deal with.

 Let’s try to eliminate that stress and put the fun back into the holiday season.
-I’ve got seven ideas to help you get through December with limited stress and no money related breakdowns.
+I’ve got six ideas to help you get through December with limited stress and no money related breakdowns by embracing a frugal Christmas.
 I can’t make promises about family-related breakdowns though, that’s not my domain 😉

 Just about everyone comes on hard times at some point and your family isn’t going to love you any less because you can’t afford all the expensive Christmas gifts this year.
 Make a point to let them know you’re strapped and come up with a few suggestions to make things less awkward on Christmas morning.